 One award annually of an expense-paid ten day field trip in Alberta.
 Awarded to a third year student demonstrating strong interest in sedimentary geology.

 Awarded to the geophysics student who achieves the highest standing in Earth Sciences 4490E.
-This prize was established by a generous donation from the family of Dr. Charles Carmichael in recognition of his eminent career as Professor of Geophysics at The University of Western Ontario.
+This prize was established by a generous donation from the family of the late Dr. Charles Carmichael in recognition of his eminent career as Professor of Geophysics at The University of Western Ontario from 1960-92.
 Value: 1 @ $300

 Awarded to a student who has a minimum average of 80%, entering second year of an Honors Specialization or Professional Program in Geophysics (preferred) or a double Major in an Honors degree which includes Geophysics, offered by the Department of Earth Sciences.
 The award will be continuing, provided the student remains in the program and maintains at least an 80% average annually.
 Reversion will be at the discretion of the Department.
 Value: 1 @ $2,000 annually for three years.